 Applying for a Suits Me® account is quick and easy using our simple online application form.
 It takes a few minutes to complete and, providing all your details are correct, your account will then be open within ten minutes.

-You will then receive your Mastercard® debit card in the post (free of charge) within 3-5 working days and gain access to our complete range of banking features, including:
+You will then receive your Mastercard® debit card in the post (free of charge) within 3-5 working days and gain access to our complete range of banking-like features, including:

 - The ability to set up standing orders and manage direct debits,